-Acne Keloidalis Nuchae (AKN), also known as ‘Acne keloidalis’ or ‘Folliculitis keloidalis,’ is a long standing hair follicle disease with bumps and scars on the skin of the back of the head and neck.
-AKN occurs almost exclusively on the occipital scalp (back portion of the head), of mainly men of African descent ages 13 to 25.
+Acne Keloidalis Nuchae (AKN), also known as ‘Acne keloidalis’ or ‘Folliculitis keloidalis,’ is a long standing disease where hair follicles become inflamed and develop bumps and scars on the skin of the back of the head and neck.

 Cutting the hair short is usually not the issue, but if the hair is short and shaved, this would cause some concern since the tips of the hair have to be close to the skin for it to become ingrown.

 On a less frequent basis, AKN may also affect Hispanics and Asians.
 However, these incidents are comparably minimal compared to males of African descent.
 Acne Keloidalis Nuchae may also occur in whites.
 But this is extremely rare.
 The ratio of men to women with the skin condition has been estimated to be 20:1.

 AKN is considered a form of folliculitis, where hair follicles suffer from inflammation.
 However, there are other more distinctive symptoms which are particular to AKN.
 This includes: